1. Is Italian A Difficult Language To Pronounce?

 You will find that if you look up words in an Italian-English dictionary, ‘z’ can be phonetically rendered ‘ds’ or ‘ts’, and this is reflected in my pronunciation guide.
 It’s there for technical correctness, but it’s not something you pick up on easily when listening to the spoken language.

-13. Must I pronounce every syllable in Italian?
+13. Must I Pronounce Every Syllable In Italian?

-Italian, like Spanish is a phonetic language, and you pronounce every syllable.
 The only ‘exceptions’ are where a ‘c’ or ‘g’ is followed by an ‘i’ and another vowel which I discussed earlier – here the ‘i’ is present only to modify the ‘c’ or ‘g’, as the case may be, and is itself silent.
 It fulfils the same role as the ‘h’ does in the English ‘ch’.
 The other is where a ‘u’ is followed by another vowel (see above).

 I have heard so many English speakers pronouncing ‘grazie’ (thank-you) like ‘grah/tsee’, and leaving off the ‘e’ on the end.
 Don’t do this in Italian and in Spanish – if there is an ‘e’ on the end of a word you must sound it.
 You say ‘GRAHTS/yeh.